-A special place in Haarlem is the place where policeman and NSB member Fake Krist was killed on October 25, 1945.
-This policeman was one of the most notorious employees of the German Sicherheidsdienst, specialized in tracing Jews in hiding.
+The Haarlem resistance killed policeman and NSB member Fake Krist on October 25, 1945.
+The consequences of this assassination had a major impact on the history of Haarlem during the second world war.
+Fake Krist was one of the most notorious employees of the German Sicherheidsdienst, specialized in tracing Jews in hiding.
 In September 1944, the leadership of the resistance in Haarlem decided that this dangerous traitor should be killed.
-Three attempts failed.
+Three attempts failed so a fourth was set up…

 In 1944 the resistance had ammunition stored in the watermill.
 Eventually this was betrayed to the Germans and the watermill was blown up.
 At the end of 1944, the Germans withdrew from the southern Netherlands.
 They were tasked with blowing up what could be of use to the Allies such as bridges, windmills and church towers.
 This also applies to the bridge at the watermill over the Leubeek.
 On November 15, 1944, the bridge and with it the water mill were blown up with a heavy load.
 A ruin remained.